weekash/testing/ttjc@weekash/index.md

 description: "expert at CSS/HTML learning React"
 ---

-Hello myself Vikash Chandra.
+Hello I am Vikash Chandra.
 I'm a passionate React developer, interested in learning full stack web development.

 ### introduction

-I'm a BCA graduate learning Full Stack Web development , interested in continuous learning and building things that common people can use.
+I'm a BCA final year student learning Full Stack Web development , interested in continuous learning and building things that common people can use.

 ## why are you taking this challenge?